driplineorg/dripline/source/Use-Protocol.rst

 Use Protocol
 ============

-The following sections summarize various conventions that all Dripline-compliant implementations should strive to follow.
+The following sections summarize various conventions that all dripline-compliant implementations should strive to follow.

 * amqp-exchanges_
 * broadcast-requests_